Lower Merion Little League

 • No score is kept.

-What do we need to bring each Saturday?
 Players need: (1) a baseball/softball glove, (2) water bottle, (3) team jersey issued by the league, and (4) team softball visor.
 The team jersey and visors are distributed at the first team meeting.
 Players should wear clothes for running (shorts in hot weather are fine).
 Players should wear sneakers or cleats (optional); no Crocs or sandals.
 Bats and helmets are supplied, but also players are encouraged (but not required at all) to bring their own.

-How are players assigned to teams?
-Softball Rookie division players are assigned to teams by coaches and commissioner, to determine teams that will be of equal playing ability.
-Caregivers are allowed to make 1-2 "friend requests" for their child.
+Softball Rookies - 1st Grade division players are assigned to teams by coaches and the commissioner, to determine teams that will be of equal playing ability.
+Caregivers are allowed to make a few "friend requests" for their child.

-When are games and practices?
 Teams will typically play about 10 games per season.
-There is usually just one game per week, typically on Saturdays depending on weather and one practice per wekk.
+There is usually just one game per week, typically on Saturday late mornings usually around 11am start times, and one practice per week.

-What do you do in practice?
 Coaches begin to develop and reinforce the major softball fundamentals, such as: proper throwing mechanics, batting stance and hitting, fielding skills, and base running.
 We emphasize having fun together as a team, learning positive sportsmanship, and developing players’ confidence in their athletic abilities.

 How do games work?